sowrab1994/Assignment_2/README.txt

 1) Characters in the Cost Price and Selling Price Field.
 2) Improper format of passing argument
 3) Incorrect File name
+4) Other than 'Used' and 'Unused' string in type field

 Bugs in the program(that could crash my program)
 1)If selling price/Cost Price is greater than 8 digit number, it will show wrong result